 - User-friendly apps for your devices: take a look at the provider’s website.
 Most feature screenshots of their apps so you can get a feel for the program before you install it.

-- Large server coverage: You need a VPN with servers across the globe.
-This ensures that you can access geoblocked content from any country you like.
-It also means that when you travel, there will always be a server nearby.
+- Large server coverage: You need a VPN with servers across the globe so you can connect to any location.

 - Multiple simultaneous connections: Whether you’ve got a large household or just a laptop and a phone, you need to be able to protect all your devices without having to sign up for multiple VPN subscriptions.

 I’ve been using VPNs for years, and I’ve tested my fair share of unreliable, untrustworthy services.
 In my quest to protect myself online, I’ve also come across some stellar services that I really recommend.